EL 1100 2500

 The SEVENTH EDITION is the edition we're using, but the relevant parts differ only slightly from the previous sixth and fifth editions which might be much cheaper if you can find them.
 Page references for those editions are provided below.

-The eighth edition is the currently published one, if you choose to purchase that most expensive version for some reason, but I don't yet know the corresponding page references.
+The ninth edition is the currently published one, if you choose to purchase that most expensive version for some reason, and I'm in the process of matching up the corresponding page references from the index.
 Using the seventh edition page references as a starting point, you should be able to identify the relevant sections easily.
+Same goes for the eighth edition, for which I have not mapped out the specific pages, should anyone be using that one.

 READING ASSIGNMENTS: a listing of all the textbook readings for the course, including an index of topics in classical conditioning which can be helpful in identifying the pages on which each topic was mentioned (if any).
 These links list identical readings but with page numbers specific to each edition.